 Ass essment Criteria Yes / No Additional Comments 1.
 Is there sufficient permitted headroom to accept, treat and discharge the expected volume of wastewater as a result of growth proposed by the end of the plan period?
 Yes Calculated headroom capacity post-growth of 1,166m 3 /d.
 2. Has the water quality assessment demonstrated that utilising the headroom would risk non-compliance with water quality objectives?
 Yes Due to significant level of growth in catchment during plan period.
 3. Has the water quality assessment demonstrated that to accept and treat all of the additional wastewater flow expected from development without impacting on water quality objectives, the quality conditions of the a new discharge permit would need to be altered compared to the current discharge permit and treatment process upgrades required?
-Yes No assessment was undertaken for Phosphate due to no current permit quality condition. a.
+Yes a.
 Can deterioration be limited to 10% based on the current river quality after growth with current conventional treatment technology?
 No Ammonia permit condition will need to be tightened from 2.5 mg/l to 0.5 mg/l.
 Current limit of conventional treatment is 1 mg/l.
 A technical solution is not available to maintain less than 10% deterioration for this determinand.
-BOD permit condition will need to be tightened from 11 mg/l to 8 mg/l. b.
+BOD permit condition will need to be tightened from 11 mg/l to 8 mg/l.
+A new permit limit for Phosphate of 3.1mg/l is recommended. b.
 Can the WFD objective of 'no deterioration' be achieved after growth with current conventional treatment technology?
 Yes Ammonia permit condition will need to be tightened from 2.5 mg/l to 1.2 mg/l.
-BOD permit condition will need to be tightened from 11 mg/l to 8 mg/l. c.
-Where 'no deterioration' cannot be achieved, can the current river quality be maintained after growth with current conventional treatment technology?
+BOD permit condition will need to be tightened from 11 mg/l to 8 mg/l.
+A new permit limit for Phosphate of 0.6mg/l is recommended. c.
+Where 'no deterioration' cannot be achieved (or the test cannot be applied using RQP), can the current river quality be maintained after growth with current conventional treatment technology?
 Not Assessed No assessment was required because it is demonstrated in Criteria 3b that the WFD objective of 'no deterioration' can be achieved within the current limits of conventional treatment. d.
-Can the WFD Future Target Status be achieved after growth with current conventional treatment technology?
+Will growth prevent the future status targets from being achieved?
 Not Assessed Ammonia is already at High status - therefore ensuring no deterioration is adequate.
 Phosphate - An alternative objective has been set by the Environment Agency in place of the default objective to reach Good status.
 The alternative objective has been set due to the need for a technically infeasible solution to resolve the less than Good status of Phosphate (see Appendix F for details).
 This target is Moderate status.
 BOD - No Future Target Status.

-4. Is there the potential for a cumulative impact on water quality upstream of the WwTW from growth proposed in the study area?
+Assessment Criteria Yes / No Additional Comments 4.
+Is there the potential for a cumulative impact on water quality upstream of the WwTW from growth proposed in the study area?
 No Shrivenham WwTW is located on the Tuckmill Brook with no other significant WwTW discharges upstream.
 5. Are WwTW infrastructure upgrades required?
 Yes The exact technical specification of the upgrades required should be determined by TWUL for the AMP7 (2020 - 2025) asset planning period, in line with revised quality conditions for Ammonia, BOD and Phosphate.
 The Environment Agency and TWUL should plan work to determine the exact requirements of the future discharge permit and the specific treatment upgrades that would need to be applied in order to inform TWUL's PR19 Business Plan.